nissanSilviaa/AsuraPullUps/README.md

 You will need to download AutoHotkey V1.1 for this to work https://www.autohotkey.com/<br>
 After downloading it<br>
 You will need to Open the Script and stand near a Pull up bar<br>
-Click on the pull up bar and then leave<br>
+Click on the pull up bar and then the pull up bar leave<br>
 and then hover your mouse at the pull up bar<br>
 then press 'k' this should start the macro<br>
 The macro has auto eat so don't worry just make sure you have full hunger bar<br>